dcurasi/dc-cookie-notice-bar/README.txt

 * Set cookie expiry
 * Set the text and bar background colors
 * Set the text and background color of the accepted button
+* Set the padding and the border radius of the accepted button
+* Debug Mode for displayed always the cookie notice bar

 = Available Languages =